 We used to have pizza nights every now and then, which were always pretty special occasions, but then it somehow evolved into a weekly pizza night, which is when I started making spelt flour pizza dough.
-I figured if we were going to be making pizza that regularly, I may as well sneak some whole grains into my family.
+I figured if we were going to be making pizza that regularly, I may as well sneak some whole grains into my family (I am a nutritionist, after all).

 Trust me when I say that pizza is sacred to me, and I wouldn't be trying to pawn some sawdust-stuffed hippy food pizza crust off on you unless it was really really good.